 ❌ Not removing old wax completely

-❌ Over-tightening bolts (can crack the toilet)
+❌ Over‑tightening bolts

-❌ Using the wrong flange height
+❌ Using incorrect flange height

 ❌ Reusing old wax rings

-❌ Installing on an uneven floor
+❌ Installing on uneven floor

-Taking time during preparation prevents repeat repairs.
+Taking extra care during installation prevents repeat repairs.

-The flange is severely corroded
+Flange severely corroded

-The drain pipe is damaged
+Drain pipe damaged

-The subfloor has rot or structural damage
+Subfloor rot or structural damage

-If structural damage exists, professional plumbing repair is recommended.
+In these cases, professional plumbing repair is recommended.

-Periodically check for toilet movement
+Check for toilet movement periodically

-Avoid harsh chemical drain cleaners
+Avoid harsh chemical cleaners

-Address small leaks immediately
+Fix small leaks early

 Inspect after bathroom renovations

-Urinal Drain Seal Gasket Wholesale Supplier
+RV Toilet Seal Gasket Factory Wholesale Supplier